kubauth/kubauth-doc/docs/40-applications-integration/120-harbor.md

 EOF
 ```

-Now, you can log with this user en ensure it has all admins rights (i.e can create a project)
+Now, you can log in with this user and verify they have full admin rights.